dtguin/RepData_PeerAssessment1/PA1_template.md

 ## Calculate the median number of steps per day by taking the median of  of each sum of the daily number of steps per day.
 median_steps_imputed <- round(median(df_days$sum),0)
 ```
-The mean of the number of steps taken per day using imputed data is `r mean_steps_imputed` versus the "un-imputed" mean `r mean_steps`.
+The mean of the number of steps taken per day using imputed data is 10766.2 versus the "un-imputed" mean 10766.2.

-The median of the number of steps taken per day using imputed data is `r median_steps_imputed`,  versus the "un-imputed" median `r median_steps`.
+The median of the number of steps taken per day using imputed data is 10765,  versus the "un-imputed" median 10765.

 The histogram using the imputed data, has greater frequecy for the  10000 bin.
 However the histograms have roughly the same distribution of steps per interval when averaged over all days.